adisri-ai/Control-Flow-Graph-Optimization-Branch-Prediction/README.md

 The project will be made with the following phases:
 1. **Training Data Generation** : Since there isn't any readily available data for each of the defined personality classes, we generate randomized code for each personality using python.
                                   Refer to the [Documentation](DATA_GENERATION.md) and [Final Generated Data](data_generation/data.csv)
 2. **Model Training**           : Once the training data is generated, we train the LSTM model on our training data.
+Refer to the [Training Documentation](TRAINING.md)
 3. **Frontend**                 : Finally, we create a frontend to take user code as input and return the optimal execution sequence.